syaifulhuseinnn/SellingUsedCarsOnline/README.md

-# Used Car Sales - Final Project Relational Database & SQL
+# Selling Used Cars Online - Final Project Relational Database & SQL

 ## Description
 Creating a database for a project or application and understanding the data retrieval process is one of the tasks of Software & Data Engineering.